StarStrider23/Black-Scholes-project/README.md

 ## Black-Scholes Validation

-Validation of the correctness of the Black–Scholes implementation by comparing analytical Greeks with their numerical approximations.
+Validation of the correctness of the Black–Scholes model implementation by comparing analytical Greeks with their numerical approximations.
 Option prices and sensitivities are computed using the closed-form Black–Scholes formulas.
 Numerical Greeks are obtained via finite difference methods (central difference), using small perturbations in the underlying parameters.
 The set of prices for the underlying stock used here is in the range of 50 to 150.

 <img width="1200" height="600" alt="Delta" src="https://github.com/user-attachments/assets/dac62f7a-0241-467a-a0f0-16fe15ce321d" />